• Skip to primary navigation

 Piedmont Park

-Piedmont Park is a paradise for joggers, Bocca players, and picnic enthusiasts, in Atlanta’s answer to Central Park.
-It is a world far away from the concrete city metropolis with flourishing greenery, rippling waters and bustling wildlife.
-The 189acre Piedmont Park is situated around 1mi north-east of the downtown area of Atlanta Georgia between the communities of the Midtown and Virginia Highland.
 Dr. Benjamin Walker initially owned the land and used it as his farm and home out of the area.
 In 1887 he sold the grounds to the Gentlemen’s Driving Club, which was to create an exclusive club and running field for horse enthusiasts.

 Joseph Forsyth Johnson originally designed the park for the first of two large exhibits in the late 19th century in the city.
-The Show Piedmont began to great enthusiasm in October 1887.
+The Show Piedmont began to have great enthusiasm in October 1887.
 The event was a success and laid the stage for the international exhibition Cotton States, which took place seven years later in the park in 1895.

 Georgia Aquarium

 The biggest indoor aquarium in the Western world doubles as a hospital for teachers with more than 100,000 species with water as their main habitat.
-This destination, next to Centennial Park, provides plenty of new and saltwater landscapes for even the most diligent tourists to spend hour’s content.
+This destination, next to Centennial Park, provides plenty of new and saltwater landscapes for even the most diligent tourists to spend an hour’s content.

 The main highlights of the aquarium are the huge reef sharks and the beluga whales.
 The exhibitions can be accessed with a free autonomous tours device for access.